-- a) Where the catchment area has a well defined and regularly repeated pattern for directing the surface water to the drain or open channel, the time of entry may be taken as: - t_e = 5 minutes for commercial or industrial areas where greater than 50% of the surface of the catchment area feeding the drain or open channel consists of roofed, asphalt, concrete, paved or metalled surfaces. - t_e = 7 minutes for residential areas where the impervious area exceeds 50% of gross area. - t_e = 10 minutes for low density residential areas where the impervious area is 36% to 50% of gross area. - b) Where the catchment does not have a well defined and regularly repeated pattern or where the catchment is longer than 1.0 km, the time of entry t_e shall be the sum of the time of overland flow and, if applicable, the time of road channel flow as given in i) and ii) below: - i) the time of overland flow shall be determined by the formula:
+- a) Where the catchment area has a well defined and regularly repeated pattern for directing the surface water to the drain or open channel, the time of entry may be taken as: - t_e = 5 minutes for commercial or industrial areas where greater than 50% of the surface of the catchment area feeding the drain or open channel consists of roofed, asphalt, concrete, paved or metalles surfaces. - t_e 7 minutes for a dential areas mper rious area exceeds two grass at a. - t_e = 10 minutes for low density residential areas where the impervious area is 36% to 50% of gross area. - b) Where the catchment does not have a well defined and regularly repeated pattern or where the catchment is longer than 1.0 km, the time of entry t_e shall be the sum of the time of overland flow and, if applicable, the time of road channel flow as given in i) and ii) below: - i) the time of overland flow shall be determined by the formula: